-ASSESSED LEARNING OUTCOMES: (additional guidance below; please refer to the Programme Specification for relevant award/ programme Learning Outcomes.

-Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Critically discuss operational systems in relation to becoming socially responsible Make sound management and leadership decisions, make judgements and analyse, 2.
-Evaluate the design and process of products from conception to introduction evaluate, and interpret qualitative and quantitative data Appraise the methods of production, layout facilities, handling of materials, JIT etc. contextually to demonstrate an awareness and Critically evaluate the move towards total quality management and the methods involved development of practical employability skills6.
-Demonstrate knowledge and understanding on the issues, theories and concepts relevant to the Critically analyse aspects of planning and controlling the delivery of services and products business and general management sector with reference to, amongst other things, local, national and global issues.
-DATE OF APPROVAL : 21/01/2020 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 01/2021 SCHOOL/PARTNER: South Devon College DATE(S) OF APPROVED CHANGE: XX/XX/XXXX SEMESTER: Semester 2
+CREDITS: 20 FHEQ LEVEL: 5 100089 PRE-REQUISITES: None CO-REQUISITES: None COMPENSATABLE: Y organisations depend.
+Operations Ma is concerned with creating t magement is at the core of al ations Management is concer he products and services upon which all I businesses including manufacturing, retail and ned with the way in which these operations are ELEMENTS OF ASSESSMENT [Use HES, A KIS definitions] - see Definit tions of Elements and Components of Assessment C1 (Coursework) 100% / SUBJECT ASSESSMENT PANEL to whic Professional body minimum pass mar · a positive attitude towards im ditional guidance below; plea Outcomes. will be expected to be able to ase refer to the Programme Specification for : Programme Learning Outcomes contributed Assessed Module Learning Outcome to Critically discuss operational relation to becoming socially Evaluate the design and proc from conception to introduct responsible dec ess of products eva ke sound management and leadership cisions, make judgements and analyse, aluate, and interpret qualitative and antitative data Appraise the methods of pro facilities, handling of materia duction, layout of 5.
+Applied to 5.
+Applied 5.
+Applied 5. ply underlying concepts and principles ntextually to demonstrate an awareness and Critically evaluate the move to quality management and the involved methods 6.
+Der the velopment of practical employability skills monstrate knowledge and understanding on e issues, theories and concepts relevant to the Critically analyse aspects of p controlling the delivery of set products rvices and ref siness and general management sector with erence to, amongst other things, local, ional and global issues.
+DATE OF APPROVAL: 21/01/2020 FFICE: Academic Partnerships DATE OF IMPLEMENTATION: 01/2021 RTNER: South Devon College DATE(S) OF APPROVED CHANGE: XX/ XX/XXXX SEMESTER: שלוובאננו ב